Does Your Child Have Dyslexia or a Vision Problem – Or Both?

 - Poor binocular vision – refers to the struggle to simultaneously blend the images from both eyes into a single image

 Schedule an appointment with Dr. Denise Smith to receive a comprehensive eye exam.
-If, after the eye evaluation, it is determined that your child has certain deficiencies in his or her visual skills, Dr. Denise Smith will create an individualized vision therapy program to develop and enhance these skills.
+If, after the eye evaluation, it is determined that your child’s visual skills can be improved, Dr. Denise Smith will create an individualized vision therapy program to develop and enhance these skills.